-We are a three-form entry school and each class has 30 children of mixed ability.
-Children are taught in their class most of the time.
-Each year team is led by a year leader.
+There are three classes in each year group and a year leader is responsibility for each year team.
+Each class has 30 children of mixed ability and they learn in mixed group settings.
 Each child is allocated a house on joining the school.
 These are named after local hills: Bacombe (Red), Boddington (Green), Coombe (Blue) and Haddington (Purple).
-House points are awarded for effort, achievement and living the school vision and values.
+House points count for the house as well as for the individual, rewarding both communal and personal effort.